SumedhHegde/Final-Project/README.md

 The observations show that for every player the rate of the wins at 3 pointers is higher than taking a quick 2 pointer then attempting a second one.
 As a conclusion, we reject our hypothesis.

 ## Instructions on how to use the program:
+Download the .py and .csv file and save them in the same directory in your computer.
+Run the program in Python 3.6 or up.

 ## All Sources Used: